Ankara Express

 The Ankara Express (Ankara Ekspresi) is a daily overnight intercity passenger train, operated by TCDD Taşımacılık, between Istanbul and Ankara, with major stops at İzmit and Eskişehir.
-The train makes the 610.3 km long journey in about 8 and-a-half hours.
+The train makes the 610.3 km long journey in about 8 1/2 hours.

 There are two iterations of the Ankara Express; the first iteration began service in 1975 and departed Haydarpaşa station in Istanbul.
 This service was discontinued in 2014, with the completion of the Ankara-Istanbul high-speed railway.
 Following the opening of the Marmaray commuter rail system in 2019, the Ankara Express was brought back, departing from Halkalı station.
 With this re-routing, the Ankara Express became the first non-high-speed intercity train service to use the Marmaray Tunnel under the Bosphorus.

 The train was operated by the Turkish State Railways between 1975 and 2014, and is currently operated by TCDD Taşımacılık since its revival in 2019.

 Operations

 The Ankara Express operates daily, in each direction.
 Both trains depart their respective origins at 22:00 (TRT).